 Each activity in this segment will take three to four classes to complete.
 Activities are divided into three levels:

-GETTING STARTED ACTIVITIES: Suitable for students being introduced to LEADerS for the first time.
+GETTING STARTED ACTIVITIES: Suitable for students being introduced to LEADS for the first time.

-NEXT STEP ACTIVITIES: Used to reinforce LEADerS strategies that have been introduced in a previous session or year.
+NEXT STEP ACTIVITIES: Used to reinforce LEADS strategies that have been introduced in a previous session or year.

-REINFORCEMENT ACTIVITIES: Suitable for students who have been using the LEADerS Programs for two or more years.
+REINFORCEMENT ACTIVITIES: Suitable for students who have been using the LEADS Programs for two or more years.

 Getting Started Activities

 Complete one of the Getting Started Activities below and then read the book Courage by Bernard Waber.
 Use the questions and activities in the book’s associated lesson plan to reinforce the Act strategy.

 Children who witness bullying or aggression suffer a significant level of anxiety, fear, and guilt.
 In order to encourage and support children to actively respond or seek help, it is crucial to address the feelings bystanders experience when they witness conflicts or bullying among their peers.